Don’t Get Off the Couch. Don’t Get Dressed Up. Don’t Leave Home.

 As we look to the future, we are excited to share with you the partnership currently underway with Fort Smith’s MAHG Architecture and John Milner Associates, Historic Preservation Consultants from Washington, D. C. with Fort Smith ties.
 Together we will complete a Condition Assessment and Master Plan through a grant awarded to the museum by the Arkansas Historic Preservation Program in 2021.
 Completion of the Condition Assessment and Master Plan will allow these partnerships to move forward with preservation projects for the 1906 Atkinson-Williams Warehouse—our largest artifact.
 The expansion will focus on the care of the building, plans that enhance renovation of indoor exhibit spaces with updated technology, including expanding exhibit spaces into our upper floors, and a rehabilitation of the collections area—moving it toward an environment more suited to the climate and humidity levels supportive of collection care and conservation.
 This expansion will move in phases over the next five-seven years funded through phased grants, private donations, a capital campaign drive, and foundation monies.

-To avoid large social situations, we’ve created “Un-Masked” as our fundraiser to playfully “un-invite” you to not join us in person, but rather aid our unique Museum in these times of financial need from the comfort and security of your own home.
+To avoid large social situations but to support the above goals, we’ve created “Un-Masked” a virtual fundraiser to offer our supporters a unique, meaningful, and far-reaching--yet playfull experience to donate to the Fort Smith Museum of History in these times of financial need from the comfort and security of your own home.

-Please join with us to ensure the future of our history for another 110 years and counting by making a tax-deductible donation online at fortsmithmuseum.org, by phone at 479-783-7841, by email at email@example.com, or by dropping by the museum at 320 Rogers Avenue.
+Please join with us to ensure the future of our history for another 111 years and counting by making a tax-deductible donation online at fortsmithmuseum.org, by phone at 479-783-7841, by email at email@example.com, or by dropping by the museum at 320 Rogers Avenue.